 Facts and figures

 The dimensions of the bridge defied all imagination.
-The total length of the bridge is 8,981ft or 2,737 m.
-The main span between the two enormous towers is 4,200 ft or 1,280 meters long, making the Golden Gate Bridge the world’s largest suspension bridge, a record that would stand until 1964 when the Verrazano-Narrows bridge in New York was completed.
+The total length of the bridge is 8,981 feet or 2,737 meters.
+The main span between the two enormous towers is 4,200 feet or 1,280 meters long, making the Golden Gate Bridge the world’s largest suspension bridge, a record that would stand until 1964 when the Verrazano-Narrows bridge in New York was completed.

-The two beautiful Art Deco towers are almost 820ft or 250 meters tall, of which more than 20 meters is below the sea level.
-The road, six lanes and 90 ft / 27m wide is an amazing 220 ft or 67 meters above the water level.
-It is supported by enormous cables, anchored in hundreds of bars locked into concrete blocks with a pulling power of 25 million kg.
+The two beautiful Art Deco towers are almost 820 feet or 250 meters tall, of which more than 20 meters is below the sea level.
+The road, six lanes and 90 feet / 27 meters wide, is an amazing 220 feet or 67 meters above the water level.
+It is supported by enormous cables, anchored in hundreds of bars locked into concrete blocks, with a pulling power of 25 million kg.
 The two cables have a total length of 2,332 meters and a diameter of 90 centimeters.
-They are woven from 27,572 threads of steel with a total length that equals three times the earth’s circumference.
+They are woven from 27,572 threads of steel, with a total length that equals three times the earth’s circumference.

 The Golden Gate Bridge has now long lost its record of the longest bridge, but it is still one of the world’s most famous structures.